2017 San Antonio Housing market forecast

 Interest rates on the rise

-Mortgage rates already climbed this year, and the economist over at Freddie Mac predict that it will continue to rise over the coming months.
+Mortgage rates already climbed this year, and the economists over at Freddie Mac predict that it will continue to rise over the coming months.
 This prediction is already holding true with the Federal Reserves’ recent decision to lift its benchmark short-term interest rate, which will affect everything from mortgages to credit card rates.

 This increase will likely lead to a slight decrease in home sales nationally, but an expanding job market in Texas may offset this effect locally.
 Still, if you find that your home is sitting on the market without any offers, it may be time to seek out a different kind of buyer.